splunk/public-o11y-docs/apm/set-up-apm/apm-gdi.rst

 .. note:: Add span tags to your spans

   Span tags, known as "attributes" in OpenTelemetry, add crucial context to your spans to enable troubleshooting and analysis.
 You can add tags to your spans either during instrumentation or in a processor added to the YAML configuration file of the OpenTelemetry Collector you're using to aggregate data from multiple services.
+See :ref:`otel-tags` for more information.

   The ``deployment.environment`` tag is particularly useful because it enables you to filter your Splunk APM by deployment environment.
 To learn more about the environment tag, see :ref:`apm-environments`.